Issued 7 February 2019 | Updated 25 November 2019

 A guide to the application of Principle 1

-You must uphold the rule of law and the proper administration of justice
+You act in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice.

 This guidance sets out examples of circumstances in which consideration should be given to whether Principle 1 is engaged.